| | | |

 Of motherhood, really.

-It’s kind of painful and a little embarrassing to admit this to you, but it’s part of my story and part of who I am.
+It’s kind of painful & a little embarrassing to admit this to you, but it’s part of my story and part of who I am.
+(Read more about life as an INTJ female.)

-Jesus is so gentle and patient with us, and He has peeled back the layers of ugliness in my heart until this part of me was laying out there, bare and exposed.
+Jesus is so gentle and patient with us, & He has peeled back the layers of ugliness in my heart until this part of me was laying out there, bare & exposed.

-Over the last few years, Christ has been teaching me about unconditional love.
-About grace, and what that can look like in my heart and my home.
+Over the last decade, God has been teaching me about unconditional love.
+About grace, & what that can look like in my heart and my home.

-Enjoying life, and learning to love generously, has transformed the way I homeschool.
-Maybe I’ll unpack that a little deeper on another day!
+Enjoying people & learning to love generously has transformed the way I homeschool.